Stanley5249/parakeet-rs/README.md

 # Melops 🦜

-Fast speech recognition toolkit with NVIDIA's Parakeet models via ONNX Runtime.
+Fast audio captioning toolkit with NVIDIA's Parakeet models via ONNX Runtime.

 This is a fork of [altunenes/parakeet-rs](https://github.com/altunenes/parakeet-rs), restructured as a Cargo workspace with additional tooling.